 Eat for optimal hormone health

-I always say food is the best source of medicine we have.
-Our culture, especially in the US, has drifted way too far from what we know is good for our bodies.
+Food is absolutely the most powerful medicine we have.
+But our culture, especially in the US, has drifted way too far from what we know is good for our bodies.

 It’s best to choose organic whole foods whenever possible.
 Balance proteins, healthy fats, and carbohydrates appropriately.
 Avoid processed foods and sugar as much as possible.
 A wide variety of fruits and vegetables are an essential part of a healthy diet.

-Our food can provide many of those important vitamins I mentioned if we know which foods contain them.
+Our food can provide many important vitamins important to maintaining appropriate progesterone levels.
 For vitamin B6, eat lean red meat, seafood, potatoes, beans, whole grains, spinach and walnuts.
 Vitamin C is present in dark green leafy vegetables, citrus fruits, yellow peppers, and broccoli.

 Good sources of magnesium include fish, dark chocolate, and dark green leafy vegetables.
 For zinc, eat shellfish, pumpkin seeds, cashews and red meat.